47th Infantry Regiment "Ferrara": Greco-Italian War

 The Ferrara was sent to Gjirokastër to be rebuilt, but soon had to return to the front as rearguard for the defeated "Modena" division.
 On 6–7 December 1940, the "Ferrara" division fought a defensive battle south of Tepelenë, at the confluence of the Aoös and Drino rivers.
 On 14–16 December 1940, Greek forces captured the dominant height of Maja e Buzë Derrit, forcing the Ferrara to undertake costly counter-attacks until the height was re-captured.
 On 21 January 1941, the Greeks renewed their attacks and until the 58th Infantry Division "Legnano" arrived on 27 January the Italians lost a number of positions.
 The arrival of Italian reinforcements stabilized the situation and resulted in a gradual reduction of military activities during February 1941.

 On 6 April 1941, Germany invaded Greece and on 16 April 1941, the Italians went on the offensive.
 The "Ferrara" division began its advance near the height of Maja e Buzë Derrit.
 The division quickly captured positions in the Drino valley, reaching soon the Gjirokastër-Libohovë line where it stayed until August 1941.
 For its service and sacrifice on the Greek front between 28 October 1940 and 23 April 1941 the 47th Infantry Regiment "Ferrara" and 48th Infantry Regiment "Ferrara" were both awarded a Gold Medal of Military Valor, which were affixed to the two regiments' flags and added to their coat of arms.

 Montenegro

 In August 1941, the "Ferrara" division was transferred to Vlorë-Tirana-Elbasan area in Albania.
 In the beginning of January, 1942, the division was tasked with coastal defence duty in a sector from ranging from the Seman river to Durrës.
 In April 1942, the division was transferred to Montenegro, with headquarters in Nikšić and later in Cetinje.
 The division's units were based in Danilovgrad, Podgorica, and Šavnik.
-Between 14 May and 16 June 1943, the division participated in Operation Case Black against Yugoslav partisans i n Northern Montenegro.
+Between 14 May and 16 June 1943, the division participated in Operation Schwarz against the Yugoslav partisans in northern Montenegro.
 After the announcement of the Armistice of Cassibile on 8 September 1943 the "Ferrara" division and its units were disbanded by invading German forces.